 Alioth, Epsilon Ursae Majoris (ε UMa), is the star in Ursa Major’s tail that is the closest to the bear’s body.
 It has a visual magnitude of 1.77 and is about 82.6 light years distant.
 It has the stellar classification of A1III-IVp kB9, indicating a white star that is coming to the end of its main sequence lifetime.

-Alioth has a mass of 2.91 solar masses and is 4.14 times larger than the Sun.
-It shines with 102 solar luminosities with an effective temperature of about 9,020 K. The star’s estimated age is 300 million years.
+Alioth has a mass of 2.91 solar masses and a radius 4.29 times that of the Sun.
+It shines with 104.4 solar luminosities with an effective temperature of about 8,908 K. The star’s estimated age is 300 million years.

 Alioth is a peculiar star, one that shows variations in its spectral lines over a period of 5.1 days.
 It is classified as an Alpha2 Canum Venaticorum variable.
-It is the brightest of the seven stars that form the Big Dipper asterism.
+It is the brightest of the seven stars that form the Big Dipper asterism and the brightest star in the constellation Ursa Major.

 Megrez